bentoml/BentoML/docs/source/frameworks/fastai.rst

       return np.asarray(res[-1])

-When constructing a :ref:`bentofile.yaml <concepts/bento:Bento Build Options>`, there are two ways to include fastai as a dependency, via ``python`` or ``conda``:
+When constructing a :ref:`bentofile.yaml <concepts/bento:Bento build options>`, there are two ways to include fastai as a dependency, via ``python`` or ``conda``: